 With a solid buyers list, you’ll have a captive audience that has already told you,

 In a sense – this list like your “book of business”.
 Regardless of how big or small it is, this list is worth money – both to you and anyone else who wants to sell their properties to the people on your buyers list (yes, you can do that).

-When you have a large, engaged group of investors who are hungry to see your next deal, you don't need to rely on selling websites or real estate agents to sell your properties.
+When you have a large, engaged group of investors who are hungry to see your next deal, you don’t need to rely on selling websites or real estate agents as your only way to sell properties.

 When you’ve grown your list long enough, you’ll eventually be able to sell properties with one email, and it can all happen without listing your property on the open market.